dekorateio/dekorate/readme.md

 Ap4k is a collection of Java annotations and processors for generating Kubernetes/OpenShift manifests at compile time.

-It makes generating Kubernetes manifests as easy as adding:  [@KubernetesApplication](annotations/kubernetes-annotations/src/main/java/io/ap4k/kubernetes/annotation/KubernetesApplication.java) on your main class.
+It makes generating Kubernetes manifests as easy as adding:  [@KubernetesApplication](annotations/kubernetes-annotations/src/main/java/io/ap4k/kubernetes/annotation/KubernetesApplication.java) on your main class (or any other class).

 Stop wasting time editing xml, json and yml and customize the kubernetes manifests using annotations.